-Peter Jessup, president Proactive Change and former group vice president supply chain management for AMEC
+The Da Vinci Crane with Peter Jessup, president Proactive Change and former group vice president supply chain management for AMEC

 Peter has traveled the world to manage the logistics of many complex project moves.
 This is a story of discovery and takes us back in time to a quiet riverside in Italy.
 It is also a story of best practice logistics, a parallel narrative that led to an astonishing example of brilliant mechanics.
 Sometimes the best solution is the simplest one.

 Peter started his career as a freight forwarder and logistics specialist progressing into procurement, project procurement and project management executing complex projects.
 He has held VP Global Procurement/SCM roles in major EPC companies.
 He is a consultancy specialist in the field of procurement, logistics and project execution, based on his 35 years of experience.

 Interview with Peter at Breakbulk Americas 2019 Reunion